 Q: Is there any use of CNC equipment in 3D printing?

-A: Yes, CNC equipment can be adapted to work with 3d printing; this is an additive type of manufacturing, unlike traditional cnc machining, which is subtractive, but both share the concept of automated control through a computer program.
-CNC machining is for subtractive manufacturing methods.
+A: Yes, CNC equipment can be adapted to work with 3D printing.
+This is an additive type of manufacturing, unlike traditional CNC machining, which is subtractive.
+However, both share the concept of automated control through a computer program, while CNC machining is for subtractive manufacturing methods.